Bachelor of Music in Jazz and Contemporary Popular Music - Music Composition Major

 The Bachelor of Music focuses on the study of jazz and contemporary popular music, responds to the current demands of the industry and combines a high degree of professionalism along with the academic rigour required for further education at the graduate level.
 The opportunity to study with internationally renowned professionals while following a challenging academic curriculum will give you the skills, insights, competency and credentials to pursue a career as a performer, creator and leader in the evolving music industry.

-Major routes include: Performance, Composition, Recording and Production, and General.
-Students following the four-year General route also have the opportunity to pursue one of three unique minors: Music Education, Music Technology and Production, or Music Career Management.
+Major routes include: Composition, General, Performance, and Recording and Production.
+Students following the four-year General route also have the opportunity to pursue one of four unique minors: Music Career Management, Music Education, Music Technology and Production, or Songwriting.

 Students can obtain a diploma credential after completing their second year.